openwebdocs/owd-website/pages/content/reports/2025/index.md

 ## OWD project work

-The Open Web Docs is guided by the [OWD prioritization criteria](https://github.com/openwebdocs/project/blob/main/steering-committee/prioritization-criteria.md) and [OWD’s charter](https://github.com/openwebdocs/project/blob/main/charter.md).
-OWD efforts are prioritized based on the needs of the global community of web developers and designers.
+The work of Open Web Docs is guided by the [OWD prioritization criteria](https://github.com/openwebdocs/project/blob/main/steering-committee/prioritization-criteria.md) and [OWD’s charter](https://github.com/openwebdocs/project/blob/main/charter.md).
+OWD efforts are prioritized based on the needs of the global community of web developers and designers and best practices.
 The [OWD project proposal](https://github.com/openwebdocs/project/issues/new/choose) process is open to everyone, with proposals reviewed by the OWD staff team and Governing Committee.

 Major projects Open Web Docs took on in 2025 are:

 ### Collecting browser compatibility data whenever browsers release a new beta version

-This BCD automation project's mission is to provide web developers with the latest information about available web platform features whenever a new browser version is released.
-The project was initially funded by the Sovereign Tech Fund and continued thanks to the support of OWD's main sponsors Google and Microsoft.
+The browser compatibility data (BCD) automation project's mission is to provide web developers with the latest information about available web platform features whenever a new browser version is released.
+The project was initially funded by the Sovereign Tech Fund and continued thanks to the support of OWD's main sponsors in 2025: Google and Microsoft.
 In 2025, we systematically collected compatibility data 28 times; we observed 12 releases from Chrome (applying to Edge too), 13 from Firefox, and 3 from Safari.

-For Chrome 133-144, Firefox 135-147, and Safari 18.4, 26 and 26.2, we were able to update browser compatibility data within the beta cycles of each browser release.
+For Chrome 133-144, Firefox 135-147, and Safari 18.4, 26 and 26.2, OWD was able to update browser compatibility data within the beta cycles of each browser release.
 This enabled us to provide web developers with updated information at the time the stable browser version was released.

-2025 was the second full year we systematically collected web platform compatibility data.
+In 2025, OWD was able to systematically collected web platform compatibility data for the second year in a row.
 We want to continue this effort and make it as timely and efficient as possible for every browser release for all the years to come.
-The maintenance of the mdn-browser-compat-data project benefits greatly from these efforts, and the data is accurate, reliable, and complete, which allows the consumers of the data, especially MDN, web-features, and the Baseline projects, to be up-to-date and accurate.
+The maintenance of the `mdn-browser-compat-data` project benefits greatly from these efforts; the data is accurate, reliable, and complete, which allows the consumers of the data, especially MDN, CanIUse, web-features, and the Baseline projects, to be up-to-date and accurate.

 The BCD automation project is led by [Florian Scholz](https://github.com/Elchi3) and representatives of browser projects have been reviewing data.
 Thank you: [Rachel Andrew](https://github.com/rachelandrew) (Chromium/Google), [Chris Mills](https://github.com/chrisdavidmills) (Chromium/Google), [Patrick Brosset](https://github.com/captainbrosset/) (Chromium/Microsoft), [Jon Davis](https://github.com/jdatapple) (WebKit/Apple), [Jen Simmons](https://github.com/jensimmons) (WebKit/Apple), [Ruth John](https://github.com/Rumyra) (Gecko/Mozilla), [Brian Smith](https://github.com/bsmth) (Gecko/Mozilla), [Hamish Willee](https://github.com/hamishwillee) (Gecko/Mozilla).